JARVIS-Materials-Design/dbdocs/docs/tutorials.md

 ## FF

-Molecular dynamics/classical force-field calculations can be carried out with LAMMPS software.
+Molecular dynamics/classical force-field calculations can be carried out with LAMMPS software as in [JARVIS-FF](https://jarvis.nist.gov/jarvis).
 An example for running LAMMPS is given below.
-Here, a LammpsJob module is defined with the help of atoms, pair-style, coefficient, and template file (*.mod file) to control the calculations.
+Here, a [LammpsJob](https://github.com/usnistgov/jarvis/blob/master/jarvis/tasks/lammps/lammps.py#L144) module is defined with the help of atoms, pair-style, coefficient, and template file (*.mod file) to control the calculations.

 ### Running calculations